teambit/docs/docs/components/workspace/files-bit-creates.md

 ### Committing to git

 Both the `workspace.jsonc` and the `.bitmap` should be commited to git.
-The `.git/bit` folder will be automatically ignored by git. `pnpm-lock.yaml` should also be added to your git ignore file.
+The `.git/bit` folder will be automatically ignored by git.